SamanthaBooth81/yoga-flow-class-record/README.md

 [Yoga Flow Class Record Repository](https://github.com/SamanthaBooth81/yoga-flow-class-record)

 # About
-This project collects lesson data from the user for the purpose of updating lesson data and calculate earnings.
+This project is for users who teach lessons in any field who work for themselves.
+The aim is to collect lesson data from the user for the purpose of calculating earnings and updating the worksheet.

-It is made with the intention of helping a small business owner keep their financial information in order and keep track of total earnings, both for the lesson added and a running total so far.
+It is made with the intention of helping a small business owner keep their financial information in order by keeping track of total earnings, both for the lesson added and a running total so far.

+The calculations for the earnings of the class being added use the price data per class duration that is stored in a separate worksheet and the attendance data that is directly input by the user into the terminal.
+The terminal will then print the earnings to the user as well as store them back in the attendance worksheet.

 # Table of Contents